 Reviewer 2’s comment#23.
 L241-250: The description of the relationship between each variable and land use should match the order of the plots presented in Figure 2.
 In addition, and following the coherence of figure 2, the plot corresponding to Number of species should not show the regression line since the trend is not significant.

-Authors’ reply:
+Authors’ reply: We followed the reviewer’s suggestion and re-ordered the plots in this figure.

 Reviewer 2’s comment#24.
 L560-564: The order of the plots does not match the caption of the figure

-Authors’ reply:
+Authors’ reply: Thanks for mentioning this.
+We re-ordered the caption figure to follow the same order shown in the figure.

 Reviewer 2’s comment#25.
 Table S1: What does "Network size" refer to?
 Clarification is needed.